Old-school hip-hop: Musical characteristics and themes

-Freestyle rap during hip hop's old-school era was defined differently than today.
+Freestyle rap during hip-hop's old-school era was defined differently than today.
 Kool Moe Dee refers to this earlier definition in his book There's a God on the Mic: "There are two types of freestyle.
 There's an old-school freestyle that's basically rhymes that you've written that may not have anything to do with any subject or that goes all over the place.
 Then there's freestyle where you come off the top of the head".
 This is in contrast to the more recent definition which usually defines freestyle rap as "improvisational rap like a jazz solo".
-In old-school hip hop, Kool Moe Dee says that improvisational rapping was instead called "coming off the top of the head".
+In old-school hip-hop, Kool Moe Dee says that improvisational rapping was instead called "coming off the top of the head".

-Old-school hip hop often sampled disco and funk tracks, such as "Good Times" by Chic, when performed live in the 1970s.
-Recorded hip hop (such as Sugarhill Gang's "Rapper's Delight") would use a live band to do covers of the famous breaks from the 1970s block parties.
-However, after "Planet Rock", electro-funk (the electronic Roland TR-808 drum machine recreation of the original 1970s breakbeat sound from the now infamous block parties) became the staple production technique between 1982 and 1986 (the invention of the sampler later in the 80s and Eric B. & Rakim's "Eric B. Is President" brought the original 1970s breakbeat sound back to hip hop, referred to today as the "boom bap" sound).
+Old-school hip-hop often sampled disco and funk tracks, such as "Good Times" by Chic, when performed live in the 1970s.
+Recorded hip-hop (such as Sugarhill Gang's "Rapper's Delight") would use a live band to do covers of the famous breaks from the 1970s block parties.
+However, after "Planet Rock", electro-funk (the electronic Roland TR-808 drum machine recreation of the original 1970s breakbeat sound from the now infamous block parties) became the staple production technique between 1982 and 1986 (the invention of the sampler later in the 80s and Eric B. & Rakim's "Eric B. Is President" brought the original 1970s breakbeat sound back to hip-hop, referred to today as the "boom bap" sound).
 The use of extended percussion breaks led to the development of mixing and scratching techniques.
-Scratching was pioneered by Grand Wizard Theodore in 1975, and the technique was further developed by other prominent DJs, such as Grandmaster Flash.
+Scratching pioneered by Grand Wizard Theodore in 1975, and the technique was further developed by other prominent DJs, such as Grandmaster Flash.
 One example is "Adventures on the Wheels of Steel", which was composed entirely by Flash on the turntables.

+During the period years of 1984–1987, beatbox was a common thing to rap with someone making a beat with their mouth.
+Doug E. Fresh and The Human Beat Box made this popular.
+Doug E. Fresh was with "The Get Fresh Crew", and The Human Beatbox was with "The Fat Boys".

 Quincy Jones was an influential figure in hip-hop as a record producer for Mercury Records, and eventually became its vice president, which made him popular in hip-hop culture.
 He went on to publish Vibe magazine, which became a cornerstone in hip-hop history.